-We've shown how both an OBU structure (Figure 1) and an HMS structure (Figure 2) can be used to represent a simple story involving two agents and two propositions.
+We've shown how both an OBU structure (Fig. 1) and an HMS structure (Fig. 2) can be used to represent a simple story involving two agents and two propositions.
 Although the approaches are clearly different, it is natural to ask whether there are any equivalences between the two.
 In this section, we argue that all of the relevant information encoded in the HMS structure is embedded within the OBU structure, and all of the relevant information encoded in the OBU structure is embedded within the HMS structure.

-Given the very different interpretations of their respective models provided by Board & Chung [2] and by Heifetz et al. [8], we believe these results add value to both types of model: in particular, they show that the HMS model can implicitly handle quantified events such as event F above ("nothing is Q"); and that the unawareness analyzed by the OBU model, even though motivated in terms of objects, can be re-interpreted in terms of a proposition-based approach.
+Given the very different interpretations of their respective models provided by Board and Chung (2008) and by Heifetz et al. (2006), we believe these results add value to both types of model: in particular, they show that the HMS model can implicitly handle

+Table 2 Nothing is Q